Antigua and Barbuda

 Why the help of a licensed agent is required

 The law mandates that only a licensed program agent can submit applications for Antigua and Barbuda investment citizenship.
-A licensed agent, either a law or consulting firm, assists investors in preparing documents and submitting them on the investors’ behalf.
+A licensed agent, whether a law or consulting firm, assists investors in preparing and submitting documents on their behalf.

-Immigrant Invest is a licensed agent for the Antigua and Barbuda Citizenship by Investment Programme.
+Immigrant Invest is a licensed agent for the Antigua and Barbuda citizenship by investment program.

 5 steps to obtaining Antigua and Barbuda citizenship by investment

-The process of obtaining citizenship is the same regardless of the investment option.
-All procedures are confidential and can be completed remotely in 3—6 months.
+The process of obtaining citizenship is the same for all investment options.
+All procedures are confidential and can be completed remotely in 6 or more months.

 Preliminary Due Diligence

 Our certified Compliance Anti-Money Laundering Officer conducts confidential preliminary Due Diligence checks against international legal and business databases.
-This approach minimises the rejection risk to 1%.
+This reduces the rejection risk to 1%.

-Should any issues arise during the review process that may lead to the rejection of the investor’s application, we will provide alternative citizenship by investment programs.
+If issues arise that may lead to rejection, we suggest alternative citizenship by investment programs.

-The investor enters into a Services Agreement with Immigrant Invest only upon successful completion of the preliminary Due Diligence
+The investor signs a Services Agreement with Immigrant Invest only after successful preliminary Due Diligence.

 Documents preparation and application

-Immigrant Invest provides the investor with a list of documents required for citizenship applications.
-Then, lawyers translate and apostille them, and complete government forms.
+Immigrant Invest provides a list of required documents.
+Lawyers translate and apostille them and complete government forms.

 Due Diligence

-The process begins when the citizenship application is submitted and takes between 3 and 6 months.
-The check is remote; the investor does not need to travel to the country before the application is approved.
+The process begins once the citizenship application is submitted and takes 3 to 6 months.
+The check is remote; the investor does not need to travel to Antigua and Barbuda before the application is approved.

 The investor and dependent over 16 must undergo an interview.
 It is held in English or the applicant’s native language.